SUSE-Enceladus/csp-billing-adapter/README.md

 in the "errors" field of the csp-config.
 This means that any errors reported in the csp-config are from the most recent run.

-In the example errors below as "..." denotes an extended error message which will change based on the specific error.
+In the example errors below, "..." denotes an extended error message which will change based on the specific error.
 If the adapter is unable to access metered billing API it will also set `billing_api_access_ok` to False.
 If any error state is noticed in csp-config it should be communicated proactively to